johnae/spook/README.md

 There is also an OS X example here using terminal-notifier for system notifications: [osx notifier gist](https://gist.github.com/fc803fe80124a0fe1953)

-You may also use the commandline switch -n to override this:
+You may also use the commandline switch -n to add a notifier:

 ```
 spook -n /path/to/some/notifier.moon